webbasan/HotasCtrl/doc/readme.txt

 What's this?
 ============

-A small command line tool to setup lighting and display on the Saitek/MadCatz X52/X52pro.
+A command line tool to setup lighting and display on the Saitek/MadCatz X52/X52pro.

 It is written in Java, so a JRE is required, at least version 7.
 The JAR-file is an executable JAR bundled with all dependencies.
-It should work on Windows and Linux also, but is currently only tested on OS X.
+It may work on Linux also, but is currently only tested on OS X.

+It is known not to work on Windows because of additional requirements of the USB drivers on Windows.
+This still has to be investigated further.

 The tool will print a usage description when no args or unknown args are given.